syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 #### Using event

-The row height of each `DataFormItem` can also be increased by using the [RowSpan] property and it will be handled in the `GenerateDataFormItem` event.
+The row height of each `DataFormItem` can also be increased by using the `RowSpan` property, and it will be handled in the `GenerateDataFormItem` event.

 {% tabs %}
 {% highlight C# %}